aralyilmaz/RTSProject2D/README.md

 # How to Control Your Army
 * Move the camera: Use the WASD keys to move the camera around the game world.
 * Select a building: Click on the building icon in the production menu.
 The building will follow your mouse cursor.
 Left-click to place the building, or press the Esc button to cancel.
 * Produce units: Some buildings can produce units.
-To produce a unit, select the building and left-click on it.
+To produce a unit, select the building and click on the image of unit it.
 A unit will be produced and added to your army.
 * Move units: Select a unit with the left mouse button.
 The unit will have a blue aura around it to show that it is selected.
 Right-click on a location on the map to order the unit to move to that location.
 * Attack with units: Select a unit with the left mouse button.
 The unit will have a blue aura around it to show that it is selected.
 Right-click on an enemy unit or building to order the unit to attack it.